arthurbryant/development-env-config/README.md

 That's it!
 Vim and your bash alias are setup for use.

 # Customize
-If you want to add your own config file and want it be sourced automatically.
+If you want to add your tool's config files or customize bashrc file.
+## tool config file
+- add your tool config file to bin/
+- rerun . ./setup.sh

+## customize bashrc file
-- Add your own customize file to .bashrc-config/
+- add your customize file to bashrc-config
-- run: . ~/.bashrc
+- rerun . ./setup.sh

-If you want to save your own config, please fork this repository,  add config file to .bashrc-config/ and commit.
+If you want to save your own config and use it again, please fork this repository, add your files and commit.